spatialos/gdk-for-unity/docs/content/gameobject/create-delete-spatialos-entities.md

 [//]: # (TODO - technical author pass)

 <%(TOC)%>
-# SpatialOS entities: How to create and delete entities
+# How to create and delete entities
 _This document relates to the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities)._

 Before reading this document, make sure you are familiar with: